CONGRESSIONAL DISTRICTS: NJ-2

 LOCATION: Along the southern Atlantic coast of New Jersey, extending approximately 2.5 miles to include Lower Cape May Meadows and the Borough of Cape May Point.

-DESCRIPTION: Lower Cape May Meadows Project for the purposes of ecosystem restoration, hurricane and coastal storm damage reduction and navigation mitigation is approximately 350 acres in area containing Cape May Point State Park and the Nature Conservancy’s Cape May Migratory Bird Refuge.
+DESCRIPTION: The Lower Cape May Meadows Project includes approximately 350 acres in area containing Cape May Point State Park and the Nature Conservancy’s Cape May Migratory Bird Refuge.
 The Meadows consists of important coastal freshwater wetlands, which are vital resting areas for shorebirds and birds of prey during their seasonal migration along the Atlantic flyway.
-The project restores and protects fish and wildlife habitat and provides flood and storm damage reduction throughout the entire study area.
-This project was completed on 15 June 2007.
-The project was initially constructed in 2007 and renourished/repaired in 2011, 2013 and 2017.
+The project restores and protects fish and wildlife habitat and provides flood and storm damage reduction throughout the entire study area, which includes the Borough of Cape May Point.
+Initial construction completed in 2005.
+Project was renourished in fiscal year 2021 via truckfill.
+Periodic nourishment cycle is every 4 years.
+The next periodic nourishment is scheduled for 2024 pending adequate funding.

 PROJECT GOALS: The purpose of this project provides ecosystem restoration, hurricane and coastal storm damage reduction and navigation mitigation in an area containing Cape May Point State Park and the Nature Conservancy’s Cape May Migratory Bird Refuge.